mtremsal/pihole-fly-tailscale/README.md

 * Configuring a backup public [DNS nameserver in Tailscale](https://login.tailscale.com/admin/dns) breaks the setup as TailScale seems to respond with whatever DNS resolver is faster, rather than trying them in order.
 This turns out to be a pretty big issue as if the Pi-hole goes offline, DNS resolution fails completely across the network.
 I've opened a [feature request](https://github.com/tailscale/tailscale/issues/5397) in case I missed something obvious.
 There are two potential workarounds, but neither is ideal:
   * Configure DNS Resolution on each device with Pi-hole as primary and public DNS resolvers as backup
   * Disconnect a device entirely from TailScale when DNS misbehaves, so as to revert to its default DNS configuration.
+* Redeploying or upgrading Pi-hole leads to a new Fly.io instance, with a new TailScale private IP, thus requiring an update to the [DNS configuration](https://login.tailscale.com/admin/dns).
+This is rare enough for me as to be a non-issue, but it might be quite annoying for very frequent travelers.

 ## Open Questions